akbar-kaosain/pr_clustering/README.md

 # Pull Request Clustering Using Text Similarity

-📄 A detailed project report is available at [https://kaosain.com/calgary/](https://kaosain.com/calgary/) The whole zip file of the code is also available within the repository.
+The whole zip file of the code is also available within the repository.

 ### Overview